Jon Nolan: Ipswich Town

 After Shrewsbury failed to gain promotion, manager Paul Hurst left for Championship club Ipswich Town and began negotiating to sign both Nolan and defender Aristote Nsiala, whom he had worked with at both Shrewsbury and Grimsby.
 After the pair submitted their transfer requests, they were barred from training with or playing for the Shrews.
-Both Nolan and Nsiala signed for Ipswich on 8 August 2018, for a combined £2 million fee, signing three-year contracts with the option of an additional year’s extension.
+Both Nolan and Nsiala signed for Ipswich on 8 August 2018, for a combined £2 million fee, signing three-year contracts with the option of an additional year's extension.

 He made his debut for his new team on 11 August, starting in a 1–0 loss at Rotherham.
 He scored his first goal for the club in a 2–2 draw against Birmingham City on 29 September 2018.
 He made 28 appearances during his first season at Portman Road, scoring 3 goals.
 His season was ended early after he suffered a calf injury during a 0–2 home loss to Hull City on 30 March 2018.

 Nolan returned to first-team action on 31 August 2019, featuring as a second-half substitute in a 3–0 home win over former team Shrewsbury in League One, following Ipswich's relegation.
 He scored his first goal of the season in a 0–1 away win over Milton Keynes Dons on 17 September.
 He scored twice in 25 appearances during the 2019–20 season.

 On 6 July 2020, Ipswich announced that they had taken up the option to extend Nolan's contract by an additional year, keeping him at the club until 2022.
 He featured regularly during the early part of the 2020–21 season, despite suffering from minor calf and groin injuries, whilst also serving a three-match suspension due to a red card he received in a match against Lincoln City on 24 October.
 He started the season in goal-scoring form, scoring 5 goals in his first 15 appearances of the season in all competitions.
-In February, Nolan was sent to train with Ipswich’s under-23s side along with team mate Kayden Jackson after falling out with manager Paul Lambert.
+In February, Nolan was sent to train with Ipswich's under-23s side along with teammate Kayden Jackson after falling out with manager Paul Lambert.
 He returned the first team following Lambert's departure later that month, but suffered a collateral ligament injury a few days later on 4 March, ruling him out for the rest of the season.

 On 31 January 2022, having failed to make an appearance since his injury, Nolan's contract was terminated by mutual consent.